Skip to content

 Editing Inventories for ArchivesSpace

-An inventory may need to be edited because an additional part has been processed, an error needs to be corrected, an additional item needs to be moved or added.
+An inventory may need to be edited because an error needs to be corrected or an additional item needs to be moved or added.
 Most of these issues can be handled directly within ArchivesSpace.

 Add Inventory